ibm-garage/node-garage-utils/README.md

 all the key environments.
 In particular, there's no accounting for a test environment, which should serve bundled client code but produce more verbose logging and error messages on the server.

-By default, the utility detects when running under Mocha (i.e. when `app.config.isSpec()` returns true) and reports 'unit' in that case.
+By default, the utility detects when running under Mocha (i.e. when `appEnv.isSpec()` returns true) and reports 'unit' in that case.
 Otherwise, the value is either 'prod' or 'dev', depending on whether the NODE_ENV environment variable is 'production' or something else (or undefined).
 This aligns with the way Express interprets that environment variable.